turi-code/userguide/deployment/pred-intro.md

 **Experimentation** explains how to handle multiple models within the same scenario, including the definition of policies to serve them behind a single endpoint.

 **Operations** provides further details about monitoring and management of the Predictive Service.

+**Run Locally** describes how to install a Predictive Service locally on-premises.